top of page

 The downside is that it's not convenient or practical for patients, and not really healthy for a patient to sit for weeks on end while a wound heals.
 And it may not be healthy for the skin either, as there is some evidence that being completely immobile may cause the skin to atrophy and weaken, making future ulcers more likely.

-uncomfortable and unstable for many.
-Further, there's a significant
+can be uncomfortable and unstable for many.
+Further, there

-However, the continued pressure on the knee can prove
+However, the continued pressure on the knee and lower leg

 To return to the top of the page,